therealcyberlord/Vea/README.md

 - Web search capabilities are subject to Tavily API's rate limits
 - Vision capabilities depend on the underlying model's capabilities
 - Temperature configuration functionality is currently a work-in-progress

+## Contributing

+Feel free to contribute to Vea!
+Whether it's adding new features, improving existing ones, or fixing bugs, your contributions are welcome.
+Please feel free to submit a pull request or open an issue for any enhancements you'd like to see.

 ## License